 Welcome to Mrs. Volpe's Web Page

 Mrs. Volpe has been teaching at EHTHS since 2009.
 A graduate of Marywood College (now Marywood University), she received a Bachelor of Science degree in Family and Consumer Sciences.
 She continued her education at California State University and was awarded a Masters of Science degree in Health Care Administration.
-Mrs. Volpe also has management experience in the food service industry.
-Mrs. Volpe is Chapter Adviser for FCCLA and the Key Club Assistant Adviser.
+Mrs. Volpe also has management experience in the food service industry and human resources.
+Mrs. Volpe is Chapter Adviser for FCCLA and also Key Club Assistant Adviser.

 Culinary Arts I, II, III